krasi-karamazov/SportsBook/README.md

 **UI** - for the UI layer I decided to use Compose, as I will be the first to say it, I need the practice.
 I believe I can still do some more optimizations for the big Sports book list, but it works as intended for now.
 In any case, I did my best to manage state as high in the chain as I could, leaving the smaller componens stateless (like EventGrid item), which does help with optimization, not to mention sanity.

+**Modularity** - The project is separated into modules with clear and precise roles.
+This ultimately helps wwith build times, developer experience and promotes the actual separation of concerns.
+Keeping modules as small as possible with as little responsibilities as possible has huge benefits in my experience, even if we're talking about developer QOL.
+Usually I seperate my projects even more, but for this project I decided that I didn't need any more and that this is clean enough, without going overboard.

 **Module list**
 ```
 app/                  # Main application module (themes, colors, entry point)